So you’ve headed to the waterfront and stared out at the stunning skyscraper studded skyline of Shanghai… now what though?

 Yuyuan garden (pronounced yew-yun) is probably the best example of this escapism.
 Built during the Ming Dynasty in 1577, this building was home to a famous government officer Pan Yuduan.
 The five acres of land is split into different gardens and houses for entertaining guests, old living quarters for the owner and homes for his concubines.
 Walking through these gardens makes you feel as though no time has even passed, with the buildings having been so well preserved or restored you’d think it was still 1577!
 As a bonus you can see exactly how people of this era lived whilst enjoying the plants, wildlife and sculptures.
-It’s only 30-40CNY (the equivalent of £3-4) to enter and you pay on the door.
 Its best to head here first thing to avoid crowds and takes around two hours to explore.

 Top tip: The courtyard in the final section of the garden was cleverly designed to act as a giant foot massager.
 Take off your shoes and walk along the different squares of cobbles for an authentic Chinese foot massage!